MichaelZaleskovsky/SimplaexConsumer/README.md

 result

-Consumer will write result to files with names "simplaex/<timeStamp/>.txt" to the folder "./output"
+Consumer will write result to files with names "simplaex\<timeStamp\>.txt" to the folder "./output"

 # Manual test
 For manual testing of programm use test TCPProducer at https://github.com/MichaelZaleskovsky/SimplaexProducer